KhachDavid/gesture-control-go1/SETUP.md

 # How to run

+Before starting the process, make sure you can run unitree_ws.
+The instructions are included in unitree_ws/README.md.

 1. Connect to Unitree's WiFi network.
 Upon turning it on, you should see a network named `UNITREE-XXXXXX`.
 Connect to it using the image below as a reference.

 ![Unitree WiFi](